janvanbouwel/libzt-node/README.md

 ## Installation

-Prebuild binaries are included with the npm package for a number of platforms, so installing should be as easy as:
+Prebuilt binaries are included with the npm package for a number of platforms, so installing should be as easy as:

 ```bash
 npm install libzt